kamilskoczylas/ampPhysic/Readme.md

+## Physic engine
-This is a hobby & training project to imitate the static and dynamic of physic
+This is a hobby & training project to imitate physics for car racing game.

-A cpu physic engine basis for simple games
-The goal is to use this engine for a car racing simple game
+It detects collisions

-Tests are based on SpecFlow.
+Gherkin tests are based on SpecFlow.

 ![Example in use](https://github.com/kamilskoczylas/ampPhysic/blob/master/3dcar-engine.png?raw=true)

+## Sample use of physic engine

     using System;
     using System.IO;